The Best, worst machine gun. The RPD

 Frequently Asked Questions

-What caliber does the RPD machine gun use?
+What caliber does the RPD machine gun fire?

-What are the main drawbacks of the RPD compared to modern LMGs?
+What are the main drawbacks of the RPD machine gun?

-The most significant drawback of the RPD is its lack of a quick-change barrel, which severely limits its ability to sustain fire compared to more modern Light Machine Guns.
+A significant drawback of the RPD is its lack of a quick-change barrel, which limits its ability for sustained fire compared to more modern Light Machine Guns.
+The 100-round drum loading can also be cumbersome.

 The RPD operates using a long-stroke gas piston system and fires from an open bolt.
-This mechanism is known for its reliability and durability in harsh conditions.
+This mechanism contributes to its reliability and is a foundational design element for many subsequent machine guns.

 Related News